luksvrd/README-Generator/README.md

 ## Usage

-Once you have cd'd into the repo, the application will be invoked by using the following command: node index.js.
+Once you `cd` into the repo, the application will be invoked by using the following command: `node index.js`.
 Answer the prompts about your project and your README will be generated at the end.
 Link to Application Walkthrough Video: (https://drive.google.com/file/d/1OzA055PfXFJ7R2L3z_bzKLLaeNUpgzTn/view)

 ## Questions